 At Ackerman Group, our goal is to create a customized transaction to meet your personal and professional goals.
 While that’s the foundation of our approach, we also look for ways to maximize the value you receive while ensuring the buyer is the “right” company for you and your team.

-In 2017, we pioneered the first “Group Process” in the veterinary industry and have brokered two to three groups each year since.
+In 2017, we pioneered the first “Group Process” in the veterinary industry and have brokered two to three groups each year until COVID slowed our group processes.
 Almost all of our buyers and sellers alike view the group process as a success; continued buyer interest in participating drives us to continue forming these “Groups.”
 What is a “Group,” and how can it maximize value for sellers and buyers?

 What is a Group?